 The Committee of Ministers from the Council of Europe put forth principles in “Resolution ResAP(2004)5 on silicones used for food contact applications”.
 This includes:

-The Committee recommends EU member states to take these principles into account in their laws and regulations regarding the usage of silicones in food contact applications.
+The Committee recommends that EU member states take these principles into account in their laws and regulations regarding the usage of silicones in food contact applications

 National European FCM Regulations

 Several European countries implement domestic FCM regulations.
-Below, we provide some examples.
+Below, this section provides some examples.

 LFGB (Germany)

-The LFGB is the German abbreviation for the German Food and Feed Code, which is considered the most important food safety management act in Germany.
-It regulates safety standards for food and food-related products in the country.
+The LFGB is the German abbreviation for Germany’s Foodstuff and Feedstuff Code, which is considered the most important food safety management act in the nation.
+It ensures the safety of food and food-related products in the country.

-Foodstuffs and food-related products are required to pass the corresponding tests and be compliant with the LFGB to be put in the German market.
+Foodstuffs and food-related products are required to pass the corresponding tests and be compliant with the LFGB to be sold in Germany.

 Generally speaking, the LFGB is considered to be stricter than other EU FCM regulations.
 It regulates a wide range of substances and materials, such as the following: